ResearchDataServicesNU/OpenRefine-workshop/README.md

 OpenRefine can help with a wide range of data formats, including JSON and XML, but for this workshop we'll be focusing on "spreadsheety" data.
 If you have an Excel file, a CSV, or a TSV, you can use it to follow along with this workshop.

 To practice with the same dataset I'll be using in the workshop, download `arsenical-books.csv` from this GitHub repository.
+(You can [click here](https://github.com/ResearchDataServicesNU/OpenRefine-workshop/blob/main/arsenical-books.csv) to view it and then find the "Download raw file" button.)
 This data is taken from the University of Delaware's [Poison Book Project](https://sites.udel.edu/poisonbookproject/arsenical-books-database/).
 Save this file anywhere on your computer that will let you find it later.

 ## Starting a "project"